A librarian through and through, Virginia Allain writes about book topics, researching, and information for library users and librarians.

 - If something PIQUES your interest, it is probably unique or antique.
 Remember to use "ique" when you use this pique.

-Below are 3 picture to help lock these words into your memory.
+Below are 3 pictures to help lock these words into your memory.

 EEK!
 Someone Is Peeking in the Window!